DJF3/Webex-Teams-Flask-oAuth/README.md

 1. https://developer.webex.com
 2. Login
-3. "My Webex Teams Apps" (click your Avatar on the top right)
+3. "My Webex Apps" (click your Avatar on the top right)
 4. Create a New App
 5. Integration
   1. Integration name: pick a useful and descriptive name